msank00/msank00.github.io/_posts/2019-07-05-blog_101_ML_Concepts_Part_2.md

 4. Categorical Input, Categorical Output
    1. Chi-Squared test (contingency tables).
-   2. Mutual Information.
+   2. **Mutual Information** :rocket:

-In fact, mutual information is a powerful method that may prove useful for both categorical and numerical data, e.g. it is **agnostic to the data types**.
+:start: In fact, mutual information is a powerful method that may prove useful for both categorical and numerical data, e.g. it is **agnostic to the data types**.

 ## Correlation Statistics